Golf Instruction: Wet Conditions? Control Your Low Point | Flagstick.com

-The Spring time usually comes with some abnormal playing conditions – among them is turf that is softer than normal.
+The Fall usually comes with some abnormal playing conditions – among them is turf that is softer than normal.
 As a result, golfers need to be more precise in their contact with the golf ball, especially with iron shots.

 In dry conditions, a golf club can slide more easily along the ground prior to striking the ball, still allowing for good enough contact for acceptable results.
 In softer ground conditions, it is much easier for the club to dig into the turf, losing momentum and speed that cannot be applied to the golf ball.